Uniswap/docs/docs/contracts/uniswapx/fillers/filleroverview.md

 <details>
   <summary>Why don’t I get quote requests for Unichain/Base/Arbitrum?</summary>

     On Ethereum, we use RFQ to accurately parameterize the order which often results in exclusive orders.
 On L2s, we don’t use RFQ and instead parameterize the auction solely based on the AMM price.
 As a result, we will only notify fillers of orders that are ready to be executed via the orders API or your registered webhook endpoint.
-Fill out this [onboarding form](https://forms.gle/FtqVhSinod9fZDNH8) if you would like your endpoint to be notified via webhook.
+Fill out this [onboarding form](https://forms.gle/FtqVhSinod9fZDNH8) if you would like your endpoint to be notified via webhook, but it is recommended that fillers try polling first and only pursue a webhook as needed.
     <br/>
     For more information, please see our [Webhook Support Page](./webhooks.md).